 Khumani Iron Ore Mine is an asset of Assmang Proprietary Limited, which is equally owned by African Rainbow Minerals Limited (ARM) and Assore Limited.
-Khumani Mine is located on both sides of the N14 approximately 20 kilometres south of the town of Kathu.
-Khumani Mine is situated on the farms Parson 560 Bruce 544, King 561 and Mokaning 560.
-Khumani is approximately 200 kilometres north-west of Kimberley in the Northern Cape.
+The mine lies on both sides of the N14 highway, 20km south of the town of Kathu.
+Khumani Mine is situated on the farms Parson 560, Bruce 544, King 561 and Mokaning 560.
+Khumani is some 200km north-west of Kimberley in the Northern Cape.
 The Khumani open-pits are adjacent to, and south-east of, Kumba Iron Ore's Sishen Mine.
-Khumani Mine is located at latitude 27°45'00''S and longitude 23°00'00''E.
+Khumani Mine is located at latitude 27°45'00"S and longitude 23°00'00"E.